 The theatre for KÀ was created from the shell of a 2000 seat theatre built at the back of the MGM Grand Hotel in 1995.
 In 2003 the building was stripped back to the walls and bare earth before additional lobby, retail and backstage spaces were added.
 KÀ, a multi-media acrobatic show created by Robert Lepage and produced by Cirque du Soleil, opened in 2005.

-The promenade, from casino to seat, is staged to maximise the dramatic impact of the architecture.
+Lapage located the story of KÀ in a mythic oriental world.
+To support the story, the lobby and the theatre shift the mood of the audience from the frenzied racket of the casino floor to a mood of quiet anticipation.
+The promenade from casino to seat is staged to maximise the dramatic impact of the architecture.
 The audience enter the theatre along curving ramped corridors that allow views of the ceiling of the auditorium while concealing the room from direct view.
 The full extent of the room is hidden until the last possible moment, when they turn onto the cross-aisle.
 The inspiration for the interior architecture came from the palisade of tree trunks that supports the Kiyomizu temple in Kyoto.
 The volume of the auditorium is carved out as negative space within an imaginary forest of columns.
 The result is a cathedral-like volume in which the rhythm of the posts and beams forms a seemingly endless space.